Isophthalic acid

 Isophthalic acid is one of three isomers of benzenedicarboxylic acid, the others being phthalic acid and terephthalic acid.

+Crystalline isophthalic acid is built up from molecules connected by hydrogen bonds, forming infinite chains.

 Preparation

 Isophthalic acid is produced on the billion kilogram per year scale by oxidizing meta-xylene using oxygen.
 The process employs a cobalt-manganese catalyst.
 The world's largest producer of isophthalic acid is Lotte Chemical Corporation.

 In the laboratory, chromic acid can be used as the oxidant.
 It also arises by fusing potassium meta-sulfobenzoate, or meta-bromobenzoate with potassium formate (terephthalic acid is also formed in the last case).

 The barium salt, as its hexahydrate, is very soluble in water (a distinction between phthalic and terephthalic acids).
 Uvitic acid, 5-methylisophthalic acid, is obtained by oxidizing mesitylene or by condensing pyroracemic acid with baryta water.

 Applications

-Aromatic dicarboxylic acids are used as precursors (in form of acyl chlorides) to commercially important polymers, e.g. the fire-resistant material Nomex.
+Aromatic dicarboxylic acids are used as precursors (in the form of acyl chlorides) to commercially important polymers, e.g. the fire-resistant material Nomex.
 Mixed with terephthalic acid, isophthalic acid is used in the production of PET resins for drink plastic bottles and food packaging.
 The high-performance polymer polybenzimidazole is produced from isophthalic acid.
 Also, the acid is used as an important input to produce insulation materials.